HypeCheck

 Bergamot Peel Oil

-Citrus-derived oil used in aromatherapy and flavoring; limited clinical evidence for health benefits.
+Citrus-derived oil used in aromatherapy and skincare; limited clinical evidence for internal health claims.

 Weak evidence